cygy/smash-up-counter-ios/README.md

 ## Application state

-The ApplicationState object (a singleton) contains the state of the entire application, it represents the single source of truth.
+The `ApplicationState` singleton contains the state of the entire application, it represents the single source of truth.
 Any object can subscribe to its property to be up-to-dated and to respond accordingly.
 Its property must be updated via the corresponding methods.

 ## Scenes

-A scene object is a dumb object: it only does and displays things that its scene controller tells it.
+A `Scene` object is a dumb object: it only does and displays things that its `SceneController` object tells it.
 A scene doesn't know anything about the application, it only manages its SKNodes.
 A scene object forwards the actions that it receives by the user to its delegate.

 ## Scene controllers

-A scene controller is the link between the application state and the scene object that it manages.
-The controller gives its scene object the data that it needs.
+A `SceneController` object is the link between the `ApplicationState` singleton and the `Scene` object that it manages.
+The controller gives its scene the data that it needs.
 A controller observes the application state to update accordingly its scene.
-A controller is the delegate of its scene object to apply the actions passed by the user.
+A controller is the delegate of its scene in order to apply the actions passed by the user.

 ## Application Coordinator

-The application coordinator manages the different scene controllers, it observes the application state and displays accordingly the right scene controller.
+The `ApplicationCoordinator` singleton manages the different scene controllers, it observes the application state and displays accordingly the right scene controller.
 The application coordinator is the delegate of each sceen controller and updates the application state consequently.